Mae Jemison: Public profile

 Jemison participated in the Red Dress Heart Truth fashion show, wearing Lyn Devon, during the 2007 New York Fashion Week to help raise money to fight heart disease.
 In May of the same year, she was the graduation commencement speaker and only the 11th person in the 52-year history of Harvey Mudd College to be awarded an honorary D.Eng. degree.

-On February 17, 2008, Jemison was the featured speaker for the 100th anniversary of the founding of the Alpha Kappa Alpha, the first sorority established by African-American college women.
+On February 17, 2008, Jemison was the featured speaker for the 100th anniversary of the founding of Alpha Kappa Alpha, the first sorority established by African-American college women.
 Jemison paid tribute to Alpha Kappa Alpha by carrying the sorority's banner with her on her shuttle flight.
 Her space suit is a part of the sorority's national traveling Centennial Exhibit.
 Jemison is an honorary member of Alpha Kappa Alpha.

 Jemison participated with First Lady Michelle Obama in a forum for promising girls in the Washington, D.C. public schools in March 2009.

 In 2014, Jemison also appeared at Wayne State University for their annual Dr. Martin Luther King Jr. Tribute Luncheon.
 In 2016, she partnered with Bayer Corporation to promote and advance science literacy in schools, emphasizing hands-on experimentation.

-She took part in the Michigan State University's lecture series, "Slavery to Freedom: An American Odyssey", in February 2017.
+She took part in Michigan State University's lecture series, "Slavery to Freedom: An American Odyssey", in February 2017.
 In May 2017, Jemison gave the commencement speech at Rice University.
 She discussed the 100 Year Plan, science and education and other topics at Western Michigan University also in May 2017.

 In 2017, LEGO released the "Women of NASA" set, with minifigures of Jemison, Margaret Hamilton, Sally Ride, and Nancy Grace Roman.
 The Google Doodle on March 8, 2019 (International Women's Day) featured a quote from Jemison: "Never be limited by other people's limited imaginations."

 Personal life

 Jemison built a dance studio in her home and has choreographed and produced several shows of modern jazz and African dance.

 In the spring of 1996, Jemison filed a complaint against a Texas police officer, accusing him of police brutality during a traffic stop that ended in her arrest.
 She was pulled over by Nassau Bay police officer Henry Hughes for allegedly making an illegal U-turn and arrested after Hughes learned of an outstanding warrant on Jemison for a speeding ticket.
-In the process of arresting her, the officer twisted her wrist and forced her to the ground, as well as having her walk barefooted from the patrol car into the police station.
+In the process of arresting her, the officer twisted her wrist and forced her to the ground, as well as having her walk barefoot from the patrol car into the police station.
 In her complaint, Jemison said the officer physically and emotionally mistreated her.
-Jemison's attorney said she believed she had already paid the speeding ticket years ago.
+Jemison's attorney said she believed she had already paid the speeding ticket years before.
 She spent several hours in jail and was treated at an area hospital after release for deep bruises and a head injury.
 The Nassau Bay officer was suspended with pay pending an investigation, but the police investigation cleared him of wrongdoing.
 She filed a lawsuit against the city of Nassau Bay and the officer.